 Building Emergency Contraception Awareness Among Adolescents

 This Toolkit for Schools and Community-Based Organizations provides suggestions for increasing emergency contraception (EC) awareness among adolescents and adults in schools and communities.
 Developed by the Academy for Educational Development, it provides basic information about emergency contraceptive pills, makes the case that adolescents should know about EC, prepares adults to increase access and awareness among adolescents (as well as among their own peers), identifies resources for keeping current on the issues, and suggests evaluation strategies.
 The report discusses EC issues specific to schools, SBHCs, and community-based organizations, and includes sample letters, articles, forms, protocols, and instruments.

 Understanding Confidentiality and Minor Consent in California

-The Adolescent Health Working Group has recently released an updated adolescent provider toolkit on Understanding Confidentiality and Minor Consent in California.
+In 2010, the Adolescent Health Working Group released an updated adolescent provider toolkit on Understanding Confidentiality and Minor Consent in California.

 For many other resources, see our Consent and Confidentiality webpage.